jubayer0175/useful_stuff/FPGA.md

 - Install aws cli if you want to (recomended) "curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip" \
 && unzip awscliv2.zip \
 && sudo ./aws/install"
+- Xilinx docs seems to be nicer than aws docs: https://github.com/Xilinx/SDAccel-Tutorials/tree/master/docs/aws-getting-started/PREREQUISITES
+- Double word is 4 byte in AWS CL and SH :p

 -- Now dive in this documents if you have time.
 I am going to ssh into the machines for now.
 -- Python needs update in the FPGA AMI.